KCW89/telebort-core-programs/Program-W3 (ver.2025).md

 - **Class Size:** One teacher per eight students (1:8 ratio)

 **Program Structure**
-Program E is divided into modules that cover back-end development, Svelte framework, API integration, and Firebase authentication and database integration.
+Program W3 is divided into modules that cover back-end development, Svelte framework, API integration, and Firebase authentication and database integration.
 Each lesson includes live teaching, interactive coding sessions, and mini-projects to apply the concepts in real-world scenarios.
 The curriculum emphasizes hands-on development, collaborative projects, and ethical practices.

 ---